Sep 2022,

 with Eric Schulman, Kristen Grauman, Santhosh Ramakrishnan

 Many differentiated products have key attributes that are high-dimensional (e.g., design, text).
 We consider one of the simplest design products, fonts, and quantify their shapes by constructing neural network embeddings.
-Using the data from the world's largest online market place for fonts, we study the causal effect of a merger on the merging firm's creative decisions of product differentiation by using the embeddings in a synthetic control method.
+Using the embeddings and data from the world's largest online market place for fonts, we study the causal effect of a merger on the merging firm's creative decisions of product differentiation.

 *This project is featured in a typography magazine ︎︎︎ and included in the MIT graduate machine learning course ︎︎︎.